Crowdsourced Testing Guide with Best Crowd Testing Companies

 what is Crowdsourced Testing

-In the recent years, CT has gained much significance as it not just only the way to get the feedback, real insight about the product’s quality or to find bugs/defects but also the testers are getting paid for their efforts.
-The flexibility provided to the testers in terms of pay, time, work location, diverse range of testing options for testing a diverse range of applications and much more have convinced many testers to select Crowdsourcing Testing as their second job.
+In recent years, CT has gained much significance as it not only the way to get the feedback and real insight about the product’s quality or to find bugs/defects but also the testers are getting paid for their efforts.
+The flexibility provided to the testers in terms of pay, time, work location, diverse range of testing options for testing a diverse range of applications as well as many more factors have convinced many testers to select Crowdsourcing Testing as their second job.

-Nowadays, easy access to the internet through the web or mobile devices, awareness of social media has played an important role in helping individuals to use their technical knowledge, thoughts, permutation of scenarios and experience as a part of CT to achieve their goals which is the quality improvement.
+Nowadays, easy access to the internet through the web or mobile devices and awareness of social media has played an important role in helping individuals to use their technical knowledge, permutation of scenarios and experience as a part of CT to achieve their goals which is the quality improvement.

-In many cases, “Crowdsourced tester is proved to be more realistic tester than an experienced tester”.
+In many cases, “Crowdsourced tester is proven to be a more realistic tester than an experienced tester”.

-People’s first impression about Crowd Sourcing and its actual meaning:
+People’s first impression of Crowd Sourcing vs its actual meaning

-It is often misinterpreted with the concept that CT is all about engaging a crowd of people to test a diverse range of applications on the basis of their skill set and the tester are paid for each valid bugs/defects they report.
+There is a misinterpretation that CT is all about engaging a crowd of people to test a diverse range of applications on the basis of their skill set and the tester is paid for each valid bug/defect they report.

-Well, definitely this is one phase of Crowdsourced Software Testing but it’s not just that, other phases include:
+Well, this is definitely one phase of Crowdsourced Software Testing, but there are other phases which include the following:

-• Sourcing relevant and skilled testers from every disciplines and level, appropriate for the given task within the organization.
+• Sourcing relevant and skilled testers from all disciplines and levels, appropriate for the given task within the organization.

-• Building a crowd of end users or testers on the basis of analysis of their performance over time.
+• Building a crowd of end users and testers on the basis of analysis of their performance over time.
 These testers can provide feedback on diverse phases of product development.

 • Partnering with different organizations and universities leveraging domain knowledge and are presentable to the end users.